ohrrpgce/ohrrpgce/README-source.txt

   LICENSE.txt
 -----------------------------------------------------------------------------
 HISTORY & AN APOLOGY
-  Most of the OHRRPGCE's Source code is ugly.
+  Much of the OHRRPGCE's Source code is ugly.
 UGLY!
 Messy!
 Poorly planned!
 I most sincerely apologize for this fact, and I protest that I am not really the terribly incompetent programmer that you might assume I am just by reading this code.